Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 14. World’s Smallest City Block

-If you enjoy discovering all things obscure, you would be wise to visit the World’s Smallest City Block in Dothan.
+If you enjoy discovering all things obscure, I think you’ll like to see the World’s Smallest City Block in Dothan.

 This small triangular patch of land boasts a granite monument to celebrate its achievement and has over the years became a popular tourist attraction.